 - Cost of transport covered for events

-- The school took part in 100% of the opportunities afforded by the local learning community, and continued its current form of regular success in competitive events
+- The school took part in the opportunities afforded by the local learning community, and continued its current form of regular success in competitive events

 - Aireborough Cluster/ Active School Leeds Membership/ YST membership

 - Athletics Festival in cluster and Leeds schools